Walter Conway: Public life

-The Tredegar Medical Aid Society
+Tredegar Medical Aid Society

-Conway is most remembered as the Secretary of the Tredegar Medical Aid Society.
-He enabled the Society to provide medical services to twenty thousand local inhabitants.
-By 1925, The society purchased the redundant Palace cinema which they converted into an additional surgery as well as establishing space for their own dental mechanic.
+While Conway was the Secretary of the Medical Aid Society he enabled it to provide medical services to the people of Tredegar.
+By the 1920s, it provided medical services to 95% of the local inhabitants who in 1921 numbered 25,000.
+By 1925, The Society purchased the redundant Palace cinema which they converted into an additional surgery as well as establishing space for their own dental mechanic.
 These surgeries liaised with the Tredegar General Hospital which had existed since 1904.

-The Society employed Dr A. J. Cronin, who depicted it in his novel The Stars Look Down.
-Other similar societies existed in the South Wales valleys and England.
+The Society employed A. J. Cronin, a Scottish doctor who later became a novelist, and who depicted it in his 1937 novel The Citadel wrote that Conway never saw himself portrayed as "Owen" in the 1938 film The Citadel, which was based on the novel and in his 1952 fictionalised autobiography Adventures in Two Worlds.
+Similar societies existed in the South Wales valleys and England.
 However, inevitably Bevan drew upon his local society as a model when, as Minister of Health in the post-war Labour government, he created the National Health Service.

+Harold Finch, who from 1950 to 1970 was the local MP, wrote:'It was, in fact, a local health service.
+Its success was in large measure due to Walter Conway, of Tredegar, who, as secretary, with a committee of about thirty members, controlled and administered the Society's affairs.'

+Harold Finch later described Conway as 'a likeable fellow, sincere, able and dedicated to the Society's work, and overcame many difficulties which from time to time faced the Society.
+Differences of opinion would arise between committee-men.'
+He concluded that Conway was 'the embodiment of truth and integrity and of all that was good in the life of Tredegar.'

+At one stage the Society employed five doctors, two dentists with a mechanic each, pharmacy dispensers and assistants and a nurse.
+Not only did the society see to the medical expenses but it also supplied good wages and conditions for its staff.
+The doctors were allowed to undertake private work which again was a model followed within the National Health Service when it was established just over a decade after Conway died.

 Legacy

-By the time of Conway's death, the Tredegar Medical Aid Society was supplying the medical needs of 95% of the population.
-The Society was run by a committee of thirty members.
-However, its success was largely due to Conway's outstanding talents as a health administrator.
-At one stage, the Society employed five doctors, two dentists with a mechanic each, pharmacy dispensers and assistants and a nurse.
-Not only did the society see to the medical expenses but it also supplied good wages and conditions for its staff.
-The doctors were allowed some private work which again was a model followed within the National Health Service when it was established just over a decade after Conway died.

-Conway has a street named after him in Tredegar.
-He died in February 1933 and is buried in what was then the new part of Cefn Golau Cemetery, Tredegar.
+Conway is buried in Cefn Golau Cemetery, Tredegar.
 A photograph of the lengthy funeral procession shows the mourners making their way on foot from the town up the hill to the cemetery.
-Conway never saw himself portrayed as "Owen" in the 1938 film The Citadel, which was based on Cronin's novel.
+He has a street named after him in Tredegar.